 - Dickinson-Iron ISD – Slagle Family Farm – vegetable, field crop, and livestock operation

-- Eastern Upper Peninsula ISD – Galloway’s Red Clay Ranch – vegetable, field crop, and livestock operation AND Waishkey Bay Farm – Bay Mills Community College tribal farm to support the tribal charter schools in the district – vegetable and livestock operation, focus on indigenous foods
+- Eastern Upper Peninsula ISD – Waishkey Bay Farm – Bay Mills Community College tribal farm to support the tribal charter schools in the district – vegetable and livestock operation, focus on indigenous foods

 - Menominee ISD – Steve Brock Family Dairy Farm – dairy cow operation heavily engaged in cover crop research

 Teachers.
-Participating educators will be recruited based on attendance at the ongoing MSU North Farm Teacher Institutes (NFTI), which currently serve four teachers from each of the seven U.P.
-ISDs.
+Participating educators were recruited based on attendance at the ongoing MSU North Farm Teacher Institutes (NFTI), which are open to teachers from all ISDS and provide travel funding through another grant.
 NFTI institutes provide educators with the requisite knowledge, skills, and resources to integrate AFNR curriculum into their classroom.
-One teacher will be recruited from each ISD to have their students (maximum of 30) extend their learning through engaging with the farm cooperator at the LBLC.
-Selection of the seven teachers will be based on their interest, potential to succeed, and resources afforded to them at their respective school districts with preference given to biology teachers.
+One teacher was recruited from each ISD to have their students (maximum of 30) extend their learning through engaging with the farm cooperator at the LBLC.
+Selection of the seven teachers was based on their interest, potential to succeed, and resources afforded to them at their respective school districts with preference given to biology teachers.
 Although it is important to embrace the most at-need educators and districts, a commitment must be made by the school to support efforts and show a trend toward integration of AFNR curriculum.
-Once the educators have been identified, they will be linked to a farm cooperator in their region.
+Once the educators were identified, they were linked to a farm cooperator in their region.

 MSUE Educators.
-MSUE agricultural educators based in the U.P. will comprise the third component of the SAE team.
-These educators (Wardynski – Western U.P; Jean – Central U.P.; and Isleib – Eastern U.P.) will provide expertise to the rest of the team in selection, design, and assistance with implementation of the SAE project.
+MSUE agricultural educators based in the U.P. comprised the third component of the SAE team.
+These educators (Jean – Central U.P.; Isleib – Central U.P.; Jacques FRTEP – Eastern U.P.) provided expertise to the rest of the team in selection, design, and assistance with implementation of the SAE project.

-MSUE educators will be able to provide the team the most recent and up-to-date sustainable agriculture practices.
-Given the regional scope of these MSUE educators, they may be on more than one SAE team.
+MSUE educators provided the team with up-to-date sustainable agriculture practices.
+Given the regional scope of these MSUE educators, some served more than one SAE team.

 Additional SAE team resources.
-Agriculture, food and natural resource professionals linked to agriculture, such as Natural Resource Conservation Service, Michigan Department of Agriculture and Rural Development, or other state or federal agencies will be solicited to review SAE project proposals, meet with farm cooperators and student-farmers to discuss project progress, and offer advice or technical assistance as needed.
+Agriculture, food and natural resource professionals linked to agriculture, such as Natural Resource Conservation Service, Michigan Department of Agriculture and Rural Development, or other state or federal agencies were solicited to review SAE project proposals, meet with farm cooperators and student-farmers to discuss project progress, and offered advice or technical assistance as needed.

-Finalization of SAE teams for each LBLC will be facilitated by the North Farm (NF) educational coordinator.
-Once SAE teams have been formed, they will work together with the student-farmers to identify needs, challenges, and opportunities on the farm and plan a supervised Sustainable Agricultural Experience (SAE) project.
-The NF education coordinator will provide oversight for the entire project, including organizing and facilitating the partnerships and project teams.
-Initial development of the SAE projects will occur during early spring with joint visits of the farm cooperator, MSUE educator and North Farm education coordinator to respective classrooms.
-The purpose of this first meeting will be to describe the current farm situation to the student-farmers and discuss potential sustainable agricultural practices that could be implemented.
-The MSUE educator and NF education coordinator will guide the discussion based on their knowledge of the respective LBLC.
-After this initial discussion, student-farmers will be responsible for proposing a project and determining goals and objectives.
-The SAE team will then vet, provide edits and approve proposed projects that combine an optimal learning experience with the greatest potential to enhance farm sustainability.
+Finalization of SAE teams for each LBLC was facilitated by the North Farm (NF) educational coordinator.
+Once SAE teams formed, they worked together with the student-farmers to identify needs, challenges, and opportunities on the farm and plan a supervised Sustainable Agricultural Experience (SAE) project.
+The NF education coordinator provided oversight for the entire project, including organizing and facilitating the partnerships and project teams.
+Initial development of the SAE projects occurred during early spring with joint visits of the farm cooperator, MSUE educator and North Farm education coordinator to respective classrooms.
+The purpose of this first meeting was to describe the current farm situation to the student-farmers and discuss potential sustainable agricultural practices that could be implemented.
+The MSUE educator and NF education coordinator guided the discussion based on their knowledge of the respective LBLC.
+After this initial discussion, student-farmers researched different solutions and presented them back to the farmer, proposing a project and determining goals and objectives.
+The SAE team worked with students to vet the proposal, provide edits and approve projects that combined an optimal learning experience with the greatest potential to enhance farm sustainability.

-In the first year of the project, each ISD will be allocated a budget of $7,000 to cover SAE projects on farm and educational expenses during the two years of the project.
-The NF education coordinator will manage project funding and ensure appropriate use of funds.
-Student-farmers will work in appropriate teams (based on the project) to develop a budget, implement the research or on-farm improvement, provide outreach, and evaluate successes and failures.
-The student-farmers will receive guidance from the SAE team, which will be key participants throughout the life of the SAE project.
+In the first year of the project, each ISD was allocated a budget of $7,000 to cover SAE projects on farm and educational expenses.
+The student-farmers received guidance from the SAE team, which were participants throughout the life of the SAE project.
 The student-farmer participation in the project will be a blend of schoolwork and service learning with the proportion being dependent on the specific school and teacher.
-PIs Raven and McKim will provide assistance with identification, development, and integration of appropriate curriculum into the classroom.
-The will also furnish guidance to teachers with cross-walking appropriate educational outcomes of the SAE projects with both career technical education standards as well as appropriate academic standards (e.g., science, math, etc.).
-The NF education coordinator will arrange meetings for the SAE team two to three times throughout the course of each respective SAE project.
-The NF education coordinator will also ensure student-farmers will be able to work with their farmer-collaborator in an on-farm setting.
+PIs Raven and McKim provided assistance with identification, development, and integration of appropriate curriculum into the classroom.
+They also furnished guidance to teachers with cross-walking appropriate educational outcomes of the SAE projects with both career technical education standards as well as appropriate academic standards (e.g., science, math, etc.).
+The NF education coordinator arranged meetings for the SAE team frequently – about three times more often than originally planned – throughout the course of each respective SAE project.
+The NF education coordinator worked with farmers to develop a recruiting strategy for on-farm educational experiences so that student-farmers could work with their farmer-collaborator in an on-farm setting.

 Spring 2018 semester – The SAE team will meet with student-farmers to conduct project planning, goal setting, budgeting (request funds), and conduct project.